projects-by-ac/ubuntu-server-setup/README.md

 making it easier for system administrators to get their servers up and running quickly.
 By running this script, users can avoid manual steps and ensure consistent server configurations.

-Feel free to customize the script further based on your specific requirements and package choices!

 **Install guide:**
   - run script as root
   - input username as $1 parameter